JaviLopezG/calendar/README.md

 ## 🗺️ Roadmap

 This is a weekend project, and future development depends on community interest.
 If you have any suggestions or feedback, please feel free to open an issue or submit a pull request.
+- [ ] List all calendars the user owns
+- [ ] Rediseign columns width for diferent media
+- [ ] Change the URL to set the id
+- [ ] Open by default the last calendar in wich the user was active
+- [ ] Create new button
+- [ ] Don't change event dates on year change

 ## ❤️ Contributing